dafyddcrosby/docs.daveops.net/books/practice_of_system_and_network_administration.md

 Identify process bottlenecks

-"Small changes need less approval.
-Big changes require a PowerPoint presentation, agreement from the team, and three levels of management.
-Small changes merit a casual suggestion that is approved with a nod.
-Pick the smallest increment of work that creates meaningful change."
+> Small changes need less approval.
+Big changes require a PowerPoint
+> presentation, agreement from the team, and three levels of management.
+Small
+> changes merit a casual suggestion that is approved with a nod.
+Pick the smallest
+> increment of work that creates meaningful change.

 Anything painful should be done more frequently - this is how automation gets written.